Architecture rules¶

 Without scaling policies, systems drift into waste or fragility.

-- Category: ARC
+- Category: Architecture

-- Family: ARCH
+- Family: Architecture

 ECO-ARC-ARCH-005 — No resource limits in containers¶